dataeducator/student_academic_success/README.md

 In light of these insights, I recommend the student success team from the Instituto Politécnico de Portalegre adopt a multifaceted approach.
 By combining academic support, monitoring tuition fee payments, and providing early interventions based on performance, the team can effectively promote student success and improve overall student outcomes.
 Leveraging data-driven insights, the student success team can tailor their efforts and allocate resources strategically to support students better and foster a culture of academic achievement.
 ## Insights
+Based on the information from the confusion matrices and feature analysis, we recommend:

+* Adopting a multifaceted strategy that includes academic support and interventions.
+* Monitoring tuition fee payments to mitigate academic failure.
+* Providing early interventions between 1st and 2nd semester.

 ### Insight 1: Curricular Units in 2nd Semester Matter
 Focusing on students' progress and success in their 2nd-semester curricular units can significantly contribute to reducing the rate of academic failure.